MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2024

+- Tighter Generalisation Bounds via Interpolation. [[paper]](https://arxiv.org/abs/2402.05101)
+  - Paul Viallard, Maxime Haddouche, Umut Şimşekli, Benjamin Guedj.
+  - Key Word: PAC-Bayes Generalization Bounds.
+  - <details><summary>Digest</summary> This paper introduces a method for creating new PAC-Bayes generalization bounds using the (f,Γ)-divergence.
+It also presents interpolated PAC-Bayes bounds across various probability divergences, such as KL, Wasserstein, and total variation, tailored to the properties of posterior distributions.
+The study evaluates the tightness of these bounds and links them to established results in statistical learning, identifying them as specific instances.
+Furthermore, by implementing these bounds as training objectives, the paper demonstrates their effectiveness in providing significant guarantees and practical performance improvements in machine learning models.

+- Provably learning a multi-head attention layer. [[paper]](https://arxiv.org/abs/2402.04084)
+  - Sitan Chen, Yuanzhi Li.
+  - Key Word: Multi-Head Attention; Learning Theory.
+  - <details><summary>Digest</summary> The paper discusses the multi-head attention layer, a crucial feature of the transformer architecture that differentiates it from conventional feed-forward models.
+It explores the theoretical aspects of learning a multi-head attention layer through random examples, presenting the first significant upper and lower bounds for this challenge.
+The findings include a method that can learn the function of the multi-head attention layer with small error under specific conditions, using random labeled examples from a defined set.
+The study also indicates that an exponential dependency on the number of attention heads (m) is inevitable in the worst-case scenarios.
+This research uses Boolean inputs to reflect the discrete nature of tokens in large language models but notes that the approach can be adapted to continuous settings.
+The proposed algorithm, which diverges from traditional methods by focusing on shaping a convex body around unknown parameters, offers a new direction in provable learning algorithms beyond the common reliance on the Gaussian distribution's properties.

 - Understanding the Expressive Power and Mechanisms of Transformer for Sequence Modeling. [[paper]](https://arxiv.org/abs/2402.00522)
   - Mingze Wang, Weinan E.
   - Key Word: Expressivity; Transformer; Self-Attent Mechanism; Positional Ecoding.